 Orchard Points are grown in off-bottom cages, in the waters near the mouth of the Chester River in the Upper Bay Region.
-The unique mineral content of the watershed and hard bottom imparts a soft brine flavor, with a crisp & sweet melon-sunchoke umami finish.
-These conditions allow the subtle minerality and sweet butter flavor to be transparent, rather than masked.
+The unique mineral content of the watershed and hard bottom imparts a soft brine flavor, with a buttery & sweet melon-sunchoke umami finish.
+These conditions allow the subtle minerality and sweet cream flavor to be transparent, rather than masked.
 In addition, the grow-out area is rich in aquatic grasses which oxidize the water and ensure the oysters have a clean, fresh supply of food.
 The water qualities also limit bio-fouling, so the shells are consistently pearly white and free of critters.
 They require little to no cleaning!

 We tumble our oysters in small batches to promote a deep, consistent shell cup.
 We tumble every oyster once/month during spring and summer months; more than other farmed oysters!
 This strengthens their shells to make shucking a breeze - they have enough shell density to be hinge or bill shucked.
 Since we are a small operation, our crop sizes are smaller to promote quality and each oyster is handled by hand.
 Orchard Points take two years to reach market size and have a firm, plump meat.
 We grow them to custom size depending on the client.
 Perfect for eating raw or cooked!